twstrike/otr-extension-J/protocol-otr-extension-j.md

 The fragmentation format is the same as for OTR version 3.
 That means you can't tell the difference between a 3 and a J protocol message from the fragmented pieces - you will have to wait until after reassembly to finalize how to deal with a message.

 Finally, the version of the SMP protocol described in this protocol will stay version 1.
-That means that the SMP protocol version 1 inside of extension J is _not_ the same as SMP protocl version 1 inside of the OTR protocol version 2 or 3.
+That means that the SMP protocol version 1 inside of extension J is _not_ the same as SMP protocol version 1 inside of the OTR protocol version 2 or 3.

 ## Representation of keys